kleinee/jns/README.md

 # jns
 # Jupyter Notebook Server
+# BEFORE YOU START
+These instructions date back to right after Project Jupyter made the big split and before the Raspberry Pi Foundation realesaed an official Raspbian Jessie Lite image.
+I plan to transition to this image but in the event that you are faster, please report any issues that you encontered.

 # on Raspberry PI 2
 ## Motivation
 Well this cannot be about Big Data, can it?
 No it is not.
 This is more about interactive exploration: Sliderules are a thing of the past, decent calculators are hard to find these days and spreadsheets are somewhat cumbersome and at times outright dangerous.
 Jupyter not only revolutionizes data-heavy research in all domains - it also boosts personal productivity for problems on a much smaller scale.